Install and upgrade Azure Backup Server

-The Settings blade opens up by default.
-If it is closed, click on Settings to open the settings blade.
+The Settings pane opens up by default.
+If it's closed, select Settings to open the settings pane.

-In the Getting Started with backup blade that opens, Backup Goals will be auto-selected.
+In the Getting Started with backup pane that opens, Backup Goals will be auto-selected.

-In the Backup Goal blade, from the Where is your workload running menu, select On-premises.
+In the Backup Goal pane, from the Where is your workload running menu, select On-premises.

-From the What do you want to back up? drop-down menu, select the workloads you want to protect using Azure Backup Server, and then click OK.
+From the What do you want to back up? drop-down menu, select the workloads you want to protect using Azure Backup Server, and then select OK.

 The Getting Started with backup wizard switches the Prepare infrastructure option to back up workloads to Azure.

 If you only want to back up files and folders, we recommend using the Azure Backup agent and following the guidance in the article, First look: back up files and folders.
-If you are going to protect more than files and folders, or you are planning to expand the protection needs in the future, select those workloads.
+If you're going to protect more than files and folders, or you're planning to expand the protection needs in the future, select those workloads.

-In the Prepare infrastructure blade that opens, click the Download links for Install Azure Backup Server and Download vault credentials.
-You use the vault credentials during registration of Azure Backup Server to the recovery services vault.
+In the Prepare infrastructure pane that opens, select the Download links for Install Azure Backup Server and Download vault credentials.
+You use the vault credentials during registration of Azure Backup Server to the Recovery Services vault.
 The links take you to the Download Center where the software package can be downloaded.

-Select all the files and click Next.
+Select all the files and select Next.
 Download all the files coming in from the Microsoft Azure Backup download page, and place all the files in the same folder.

 Extracting the software package

-After you've downloaded all the files, click MicrosoftAzureBackupInstaller.exe.
+After you've downloaded all the files, select MicrosoftAzureBackupInstaller.exe.
 This will start the Microsoft Azure Backup Setup Wizard to extract the setup files to a location specified by you.
-Continue through the wizard and click on the Extract button to begin the extraction process.
+Continue through the wizard and select the Extract button to begin the extraction process.

 At least 4 GB of free space is required to extract the setup files.

-Once the extraction process complete, check the box to launch the freshly extracted setup.exe to begin installing Microsoft Azure Backup Server and click on the Finish button.
+Once the extraction process complete, check the box to launch the freshly extracted setup.exe to begin installing Microsoft Azure Backup Server and select the Finish button.

 Installing the software package

-On the Welcome screen, click the Next button.
+On the Welcome screen, select the Next button.
 This takes you to the Prerequisite Checks section.
-On this screen, click Check to determine if the hardware and software prerequisites for Azure Backup Server have been met.
-If all prerequisites are met successfully, you will see a message indicating that the machine meets the requirements.
-Click on the Next button.
+On this screen, select Check to determine if the hardware and software prerequisites for Azure Backup Server have been met.
+If all prerequisites are met successfully, you'll see a message indicating that the machine meets the requirements.
+Select the Next button.

-Microsoft Azure Backup Server requires SQL Server Enterprise.
-Further, the Azure Backup Server installation package comes bundled with the appropriate SQL Server binaries needed if you do not wish to use your own SQL.
-When starting with a new Azure Backup Server installation, you should pick the option Install new Instance of SQL Server with this Setup and click the Check and Install button.
-Once the prerequisites are successfully installed, click Next.
+The Azure Backup Server installation package comes bundled with the appropriate SQL Server binaries needed.
+When starting a new Azure Backup Server installation, pick the option Install new Instance of SQL Server with this Setup and select the Check and Install button.
+Once the prerequisites are successfully installed, select Next.

-If a failure occurs with a recommendation to restart the machine, do so and click Check Again.
-If there are any SQL configuration issues, reconfigure SQL as per the SQL guidelines and retry to install/upgrade MABS using the existing instance of SQL.
+If a failure occurs with a recommendation to restart the machine, do so and select Check Again.
+If there are any SQL configuration issues, reconfigure SQL according to the SQL guidelines and retry to install/upgrade MABS using the existing instance of SQL.